KIT-Workflows/Umbrella-Sampling/README.md

 # Umbrella-Sampling

-In this workflow, we use the SimStack framework features to perform Umbrella Sampling simulation to calculate binding free energy of small peptides to the graphene surface.
+Here, we design a workflow using  the SimStack framework features, to implement the complicated Umbrella Sampling simulation routine for the calculation of binding free energy of arbitrary small molecules to predefined (silica/graphene) surfaces.

-Here, we combine five different WaNos: (1) AmberTools, (2) System_Builder_Gromacs, (3) Umbrella Sampling (4) Gromacs and (5) Wham.
+Here, we combine four different WaNos: (1) Gromacs_System_Builder, (2) Umbrella Sampling (3) Gromacs and (4) Wham.

 The features and function of the different WaNos in this workflow are described as follows

-## AmberTools
+## Gromacs System Builder
-The AmberTools Wano can prepare the GROMACS and AMBER topology file for any peptide.
-The users are supposed to provide the peptide sequence as input to the Wano.

-System_Builder_Gromacs
-This WaNo builds the Input Files for Gromacs.
-It takes pdb file of the peptide and the custom force field file (*itp) of the peptide as input.
-It combines the peptide structure with the predefined graphene surface.
-The Wano  further solvate the combine system, neutralizes and outputs the gromacs input files.
+The WaNo prepares the necessary input files for a Gromacs run.
+It takes the *pdb file of the small molecule as input and combines it with the predefined graphene/Silica surface.
+To generate the forcefield (FF) parameters for the small molecule, the WaNo uses the AmberTools  software package.
+The FF parameters for the surface are also preloaded along with their structure.
+The combined system is further solvated in water and charge  using standard Gromacs commands.
+In the end all necessary input files for the Gromacs run are generated.
+Input:  pdb (*pdb) of the small molecule.
+Output: Gromacs input files (*gro, *top, *ndx).

 ## Umbrella Sampling
-The Wano generates the snippet of the specific gromacs input file for all the umbrella sampling windows.
-This snippet can be read by Gromacs Wano and run the umbrella sampling.
-The users are supposed to provide the description of reaction coordinate as input and the Wano creates all the Windows for the Umbrella Sampling run.
+The WaNo generates the snippet of the specific gromacs run parameter file for all the US windows.
+This snippet can be read by the Gromacs WaNo and run the US.
+The users are supposed to provide the description of the reaction coordinates as input and the WaNo creates all the Windows for the US run.
+Input : Description of reaction coordinates and umbrella specification.
+Output: All Umbrella sampling windows (with all the Gromacs input files) and their specific MD run parameter (*mdp) file.

 ## Gromacs
-This is simply a Wano to run Gromacs.
+ This is simply a WaNo to run Gromacs.
+Input: i)*gro file, ii)*top file, iii)*ndx file, iv)The Gromacs MD run parameters, v) If the gromacs run is an umbrella sampling run then the custom umbrella sampling inputs, vi) Custom forcefield files called in the *top file.
+Output: i)The binary run parameter file for gromacs (*tpr), ii) The equilibrated system Geometry (*gro). iii) In case of  US run, the additional files for the histogram (pullf/pullx files).

 ## Wham
-This collects the output  from the Umbrella Sampling run and generates the PMF.
+This WaNo collects the output  from the US run and generates the potential of mean force (PMF).
+Input: files for Histogram (pullf/pullx files) generated after US.
+Output: Free energy Curve.